-(b) The Leader or the Deputy Leader and the appropriate member of the Cabinet or committee/board chairman speaking to the debate on a motion or amendment.

-(c) The mover of a motion either speaking to an amendment or replying to the debate.

-(d) The mover of an amendment replying to the debate on the amendment.

-(e) The seconder of a motion or an amendment.

-(f) A Member speaking on a report or in a debate.

-(g) The Leader of the Council speaking on a report or in a debate.
+(b) The Leader or the Deputy Leader and the appropria the Cabinet or committee/board chairman speaking on a motion or amendment.
+(10 minutes) (c) The mover of a motion either speaking to an amend dment or replying to the debate.
+(5 minutes) (d) The mover of an amendment replying to the debate amendment. e on the (5 minutes) (e) The seconder of a motion or an amendment.
+(5 minutes) (f) A Member speaking on a report or in a debate.
+(3 minutes) (g) The Leader of the Council speaking on a report or i in a debate.
 (5 minutes)